 Their progressive medical knowledge gained a reputation and it became more a hospital (hopital).
-Eventually in 1764 the nuns were honoured by being called to work for the Eveque of Carpentras (the bishop).
+Eventually in 1764 the nuns were honoured and called to work for the Eveque of Carpentras (the bishop).
 The covent continued to welcome travellers until 1922, and during the second world war was a place of care for the resistance.

-Our imagination and intentions come from living and working in Goa, Nepal, Ibiza, Paris and London.
+Our imagination and intentions come from living/working in Goa, Nepal, Ibiza, Paris and London.
 The house mixes classic French style with a natural twist.

 We embrace the relaxed beauty of imperfection Offering an experience in an authentic historical building